Reviewed by Jil McIntosh

 To avoid delays at tire shops, there’s no harm in switching to winter tires as soon as daily high temperatures start to fall below about 7°C.

-While it is recommended for safety reasons to use snow tires, the requirement for winter tires only applies to vehicles registered in Quebec.
-So, if you’re driving from Toronto to spend Christmas with friends or family in Montreal, you wouldn’t need to have snow tires since your vehicle is registered in another province.
+While it is recommended to use winter tires for safety reasons, the requirement only applies to vehicles registered in Quebec.
+If you’re driving from Toronto to spend Christmas with friends or family in Montreal, you won’t need to have winter tires since your vehicle is registered in another province — but since winter tires are always a better choice for winter, consider having them on your vehicle at home, too.

 Sources